-Ivanka Trump's Video Of Her Daughter Singing Taylor Swift Is So Charming
+Ivanka Trump Posted A Video Of Her Kid Singing Taylor Swift & I Can't Handle It

 Watch out Grammy Awards, Arabella Trump is coming for you.
 On March 18, first daughter Ivanka Trump took to Instagram to share a pretty adorable musical performance from her mini-me.
 Just watch Ivanka Trump's video of her kid singing Taylor Swift and try not to bop along.